prernaadvani/whatsprernacooking/_posts/2021-02-01-kada-prasad.md

   thumbnail: /images/kada prasad/prasad 6.png
 ---

 This dessert is traditionally taken to the temple as an offering or consumed at religious events.
-It is also the only indian dessert that I randomly crave on occasion - my mom made quite often growing up.
+It is also the only indian dessert that I randomly crave on occasion.

 Only 5 ingredients, and one of them is water!